Top of Page

 Yearly and quarterly results of operations can be found in Consolidated Financial Results.

-Q3 Please tell me the differences between Japanese GAAP and US GAAP.
+Q3 Please tell me the differences between IFRS and U.S. GAAP.

 Network service revenues are billed and recognized monthly on a straight-line basis.
 Initial set up fees received in connection with network services are deferred and recognized over the estimated average period of the subscription for each service.
-Systems construction and equipment sales are recognized when equipment is delivered to and accepted by the customer.
+Systems construction (equipment sales included) are recognized when related performance obligations are satisfied, but under some conditions, revenue and related costs are recognized over the periods during which the performance obligations are fulfilled.
 Monitoring, operating, and hardware and software maintenance services generally commence once our customers have accepted the system and their contract periods are generally one to five years.
 Our contracts include a stated annual fee for these services.

-Q5 Is there a certain cycle for quarterly revenue and operating income?
+Q6 Is there a certain cycle for quarterly revenue and operating profit?

 IR schedule is frequently updated on the IR Calendar.

-IR documents such as SEC filed materials can be found in IR Library.
+IR documents can be found in IR Library.

-Q8 What is your financial target for FY2016?
+Q9 What is your financial target for FY2021?

 Our business is principally conducted in Japan and most of our revenues are from customers operating in Japan.
 If the Japanese economy deteriorates or does not improve, and it results in significantly lower levels of network-related investment, especially in network systems construction which may have significant influence on our corporate customers' investment, or if corporate customers respond to conditions by prioritizing low price over quality, it may become difficult to maintain our current level of revenues or achieve our expected revenues and profits.
 If we experience cancellation of large accounts, it may also become difficult to maintain our current level of revenues and margins or achieve our expected revenues and profits.